 The local pub in Fordwich, Britain’s smallest town, was gutted by fire in the 1930s and rebuilt.
 By 2017, it had faded into a tired country boozer.
 It was acquired by chefs Dan and Natasha Smith with sommelier Guy Palmer-Brown, who ambitiously refurbished it as a gastropub.
 Incredibly, the restaurant acquired a Michelin star – Kent’s third – within a year.
 With its ingenious tasting-menu, enhanced by entertainingly knowledgeable staff and a beautiful Stour-side location, it is now something to be proud of.
 Although it aspires, like the Sportsman at Seasalter, to showcase local produce, it does use ingredients from far-flung corners, like Orkneys scallops and Cornish lamb.
 That, however, is a minor quibble, considering its top quality and value for money.
-As for the pub: it retains a bar serving traditional beers and, despite initial hostility from some locals, won GQ Magazine’s UK pub of the year award in 2019.
+As for the pub: it retains a bar serving traditional ales and, despite initial hostility from some locals, won GQ Magazine’s UK pub of the year award in 2019.
 The reborn Fordwich Arms has put new heart in this lovely old village town.

 The devastating Dutch raid on the Medway in 1667 had people saying “Never again!”
 Marine defences were improved; but the threat to the dockyards did not come only from that direction.
 If Kent were invaded and Chatham occupied, England’s own naval might could be turned against it.
 In 1755, a huge fortification was built along the dockyard’s exposed eastern edge.
 It consisted of six bastions, each named after a royal.
 Together with a set of ditches, they became known as the Chatham Lines.
 A large fort was added at either end, Fort Amherst being the southern one.
 Named after the prominent C18 general, it was equipped with fourteen 42-pounder guns and twenty smaller ones.
 The defences were never tested, even by Napoleon; yet, though formidable, they were rendered obsolete by 1820.
 The fort is now a free-admission tourist attraction.
 It offers paid-for events targeted at schoolchildren.
 A tunnel tour is interesting, and the view from the top is neat.

 The scale of the ruins alone gives an idea of what a mighty edifice St Augustine’s Abbey must have been.
 For its splendour, however, we have to take our guide from one slender relic: its ornate former main entrance, now usually called the Fyndon Gate.
-Named after the Abbot who built it around 1300, this battlemented stone gate just off Broad Street is now part of The King’s School.
+Named after the Abbot who built it around 1300, this battlemented stone gate just off Broad Street is now part of the King’s School.
 A visit entails passing through Lady Wotton’s Green, home to one of Canterbury’s loveliest draws: a spot in the garden where one can see a statue of Queen Bertha against the backdrop of the Gate and, in the opposite direction, King Aethelberht with the Cathedral tower over his shoulder.
 Many who are familiar with Fyndon Gate are unaware that, along Monastery Street, it has a companion called the Cemetery Gate.
 Just walking the short distance between them gives an impression of the sheer size of the Abbey site.